Search

 Lounges and free Wi-Fi at IAH

-Of all these lounges, the only one I’d travel between terminals for is the United Polaris lounge.
-You can get in if you’re flying United Polaris Business Class (not regular United Business branded flights, such as to Guam, Canada and some destinations in Central or South America) or first class with a Star Alliance member airline – even if that airline wants to send you to one of the other lounges.
+Of all the lounges, the only one I’d travel between terminals for is the United Polaris Lounge between gates E11 and E12.
+You can get in if you’re flying United Polaris Business Class on long-haul international flights or first or business class on a Star Alliance partner airline, even if that airline tries to send you elsewhere.

-Priority Pass offers access to the Terminal D Air France and KLM lounges.
-In Terminal C, they can also use the Minute Suites rest spaces.
-The Priority Pass dining benefit is available at Landry’s Seafood in Terminal C and Cadillac Mexican Kitchen & Tequila Bar in Terminal A. Lastly, if the United Clubs aren’t busy then you may be able to buy a day pass.
+Priority Pass offers access to the Air France and KLM lounges in Terminal D. It also gets you into the Minute Suites near gate C14 and provides a dining credit at Landry’s Seafood (Terminal C) and Cadillac Mexican Kitchen & Tequila Bar (Terminal A).
+If the United Clubs aren’t busy, you may be able to buy a one-time pass via the United mobile app.

-There is free Wi-Fi across the airport terminals.
-Look for the “Free Airport WIFI” network.
+And yes, there is free Wi-Fi across all airport terminals.
+Just look for the “Free Airport WIFI” network.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.